This page was last updated May 13, 2021.

 How do I apply?
 You will be apply through an SBA-approved lender, not directly to the agency.
 Consult the SBA Lender Match to find a lender.
 You may download a copy of the First Draw or Second Draw application to preview the information that will be required.

 What is the deadline for applying?
-As of now, SBA will be accepting First and Second Draw PPP loan applications through March 31, 2021, through approved lenders.
+As of now, SBA has extended the deadline for accepting First and Second Draw PPP loan applications through May 31, 2021, through approved lenders.
 Keep in mind, however, that if the current Congressional appropriation is expended prior to that date, loan applications will close.

-These grants can be used for rent, utilities, mortgage obligations, state and local taxes, payments to contractors, regular maintenance, administrative costs, taxes, operating leases as well as the procurement of personal protective equipment (PPE) and capital expenditures related to meeting state, local, or federal public health guidelines.
-SBA says that grantees may use SVO Grant funds for allowable expenses going back as far as March 1, 2020.
+After technical issues were experienced at the initial launch on April 8, applications for these grants opened on April 26, 2021, with funds to be used for rent, utilities, mortgage or other debt obligations, state and local taxes, payments to contractors, regular maintenance, administrative costs, taxes, operating leases as well as the procurement of personal protective equipment (PPE) and capital expenditures related to meeting state, local, or federal public health guidelines.
+SBA says that grantees may use SVOG funds for allowable expenses going back as far as March 1, 2020.

 The legislation defines museums as needing to have the following characteristics in addition to the being included in Section 273 of the Museum and Library Services Act (20 U.S.C.
 9172), which explicitly includes science and technology centers: